Q1hub/qMINT-qUSD/README.md

 4. **Bonus: re-invest your qubic to cover your original investment and get more liquid**
-   → Every time QUBIC pumps ≥100% → get **the oppunity re-invest easily** → Keep growing your USD balance without any minting fees or any additional collateral and all daily fees reset to 0.
+   → Every time QUBIC pumps ≥100% → get **the oppunity re-invest easily** → Keep growing your USD balance without any minting fees or any additional collateral and all daily fees reset to 0 and only use the colleteral requirement amount needed  of qubic to cover the original position.

  5. **FEES**
    → There are only 2 fee's